Reduction potential: Nernst equation

-Note that the slope 0.0296 of the line is −1/2 of the −0.05916 value above, since h/z = −1/2.
-Note also that the value −0.0885 corresponds to −0.05916 × 3/2.
+The slope 0.0296 of the line is −1/2 of the −0.05916 value above, since h/z = −1/2.
+Additionally, the value −0.0885 corresponds to −0.05916 × 3/2.

 Biochemistry

 Many enzymatic reactions are oxidation–reduction reactions, in which one compound is oxidized and another compound is reduced.
 The ability of an organism to carry out oxidation–reduction reactions depends on the oxidation–reduction state of the environment, or its reduction potential ($E_h$).

 Strictly aerobic microorganisms are generally active at positive $E_h$ values, whereas strict anaerobes are generally active at negative $E_h$ values.
 Redox affects the solubility of nutrients, especially metal ions.

 There are organisms that can adjust their metabolism to their environment, such as facultative anaerobes.
 Facultative anaerobes can be active at positive E_{h} values, and at negative E_{h} values in the presence of oxygen-bearing inorganic compounds, such as nitrates and sulfates.